AI4Finance-Foundation/ElegantRL/README.md

 BipedalWalkerHardcore-v2:
 ![BipedalWalkerHardcore-v2-total](https://github.com/Yonv1943/DL_RL_Zoo/blob/master/Result/BipedalWalkerHardcore-v2-total-668kb.gif)

 You can also see the video in [bilibili Faster Pass BipedalWalkerHardcore-v2 total reward 310](https://www.bilibili.com/video/BV1wi4y187tC).
-(Mainland China)
+(A Mainland China Website)

 For example, the training log is the following two figure.